Insights

 That is where most health apps hit their biggest challenge: fragmentation.

-This is why unified APIs and data standardization frameworks are becoming critical.
+This is why unified APIs and data standardization frameworks are becoming critical for health app development.
 They allow developers to integrate multiple wearables once and focus on building value.

 Across all the brands, the same themes appear when talking to developers: